katoemba/SwiftUPnP/README.md

 ## How to include in a project
 The package can be included using Swift Package Manager.

+## License
+SwiftUPnP is released under the MIT license.

 ## Dependencies
 SwiftUPnP use the following packages:
 - Swifter provides a small http server to listen for state changes triggered by UPnP devices.